Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation

 In the challenging weight at the top case, Phys2Real (57.14\%) significantly outperforms the policy conditioned on just the VLM estimate (4.7\%) as well as RMA-only (14.29\%).
 This showcases that \textbf{neither the VLM estimate nor the interactive adaptation is enough to perform well individually; both sources of information are necessary for the policy to succeed}.
 We hypothesize that this is because the VLM CoM estimate is around $2\,\mathrm{cm}$ below the ground truth CoM, so the physics-conditioned on the VLM estimate policy pushes the object at more out-of-distribution locations.
 Similarly, without a VLM prior, the RMA-only policy pushes the object to out-of-distribution locations; because the initial parameter estimate is near the mean of the CoM distribution during Phase 2 training, it takes time for the adaptation model to adapt, and the first few initial pushes create out-of-distribution scenarios.

 When the weight is placed on top (Fig. \ref{fig:tblock-weighttop}), the differences become more pronounced.
 The privileged RMA phase 1 policy has the steepest CDF near the low-error region, while Phys2Real tracks closely behind, showing its ability to handle challenging, unstable CoM dynamics without privileged information.
 RMA-only and VLM-only baselines diverge further to the right, reflecting large errors and high failure rates.
-Diffusion policy exhibits the longest tails.
+DP exhibits the longest tails.
 We hypothesize this is because during data collection, the human demonstrator can observe the weight location, which biases their actions, but this information is absent at test time.

 These results show that Phys2Real consistently shifts both average performance and the full error distribution toward lower values, outperforming baselines and approaching the performance of a policy with privileged ground truth CoM information across both easy and challenging configurations.
-Additional ablations evaluating robustness to different VLM priors are presented in Appendix~\ref{appendix:phase15}.